 So you’re at your favourite beach, just got out of the water, and are about to soak up some summer sun.
 But then you remember to put on sunscreen lotion so you don’t leave the beach looking extra crispy.
 Ever wondered what tanning actually does to your body?
 It turns out that there are a few health benefits when it comes to the beach bums’ favourite activity.
 Here are the effects of suntanning that you need to know about.

 As you kick back, the sun’s rays begin to warm your pale torso.
 “Your body temperature rises, causing your blood vessels to dilate so heat is lost through your skin,” says dermatologist Dr Rona Mackie.
 Soon, your veins start bulging and you look flushed.
 “These are superficial blood vessels under your skin.
 Your heart rate should stay the same and there’ll be no difference to your circulation,” says Mackie.
-Unless that young lady in the bikini decides she doesn’t fancy tan lines after all.
+Besides tan lines that is.

 There’s more good news: “Your skin absorbs sunlight and converts it into vitamin D,” says Dr William Grant of the Sunlight, Nutrition and Health Research Centre in the US (www.sunarc.org).
 The benefits of “D” are huge: it fights prostate and colon cancer, as well as acne and heart disease.
 “If you have fair skin, 30 minutes in the hot sun will give you half your RDA of vitamin D.

 6. Stay Young